Mitsubishi Materials Corporation

 As JMIA’s CO2 reduction target is consistent with the target advocated by the Japanese government, we will continue to take part in initiatives to achieve the association’s targets.

-Details of non-financial evaluation items for annual bonuses (short-term incentive remuneration) for Executive Officers(excluding CEO) (FYE March 2024)
+Details of non-financial evaluation items for annual bonuses (short-term incentive remuneration) for Executive Officers(excluding CEO) (FYE March 2025)

 For non-financial evaluation, each Executive Officer is required to set three target items, one of which is a sustainability issue.
 Each item is broken down into two or three sub-items.
-The table below summarizes details of non-financial sub-items set for the fiscal year ended March 2024 in accordance with the Sustainability Policy, etc. In the fiscal year ending March 2025, we have set targets for five executive officers with respect to "Proactive Engagement for the Global Environment," which includes climate change performance.
+The table below summarizes details of non-financial sub-items set for the fiscal year ending March 2025 in accordance with the Sustainability Policy, etc. In the fiscal year ending March 2025, we have set targets for five executive officers with respect to "Proactive Engagement for the Global Environment," which includes climate change performance.

 Items in line with the Sustainability Policy Executive Officer